 During the Trump Administration, OMB was a key office in pushing for conservative victories and helping President Trump cut through bureaucracy.
 During his four years at OMB, Russ was one of Trump’s most trusted and competent managers called by The Economist, the President’s Toolkit.

-Prior to serving in the Trump Administration, Russ spent more than 20 years working in Washington, D.C. with grassroots and public policy organizations.
-He worked for seven years as Vice President of Heritage Action for America.
-Prior to this, he worked on Capitol Hill, serving as the Policy Director for the House Republican Conference, under then-Chairman Mike Pence, and as the Executive Director of the Republican Study Committee (RSC), and as a legislative assistance for U.S. Senator Phil Gramm.
+Prior to serving in the Trump Administration, Russ spent nearly 20 years working in Congress and with grassroots and public policy organizations.
+Prior to this, he worked on Capitol Hill, serving as the Policy Director for the House Republican Conference, and as the Executive Director of the Republican Study Committee (RSC), and as a legislative assistant for U.S. Senator Phil Gramm.

 Russ graduated from Wheaton College in 1998, and from George Washington University Law School in 2004.
-He lives in Virginia with his wife and two daughters.
+He lives in Virginia with his family.

 Ashlea recently served as Chief of Staff at the White House Office of Management and Budget under Director Russ Vought.
 In that role, she managed the largest agency in the Executive Office of the President while also overseeing agency staff transitions and implementing policy priorities of President Trump.